sdsds222/Smart-Direction-Mamba/README.md

  3. This allows gradients to flow smoothly back to the weights of the Mamba DE or Transformer DE, enabling the entire hybrid architecture to be trained jointly.

 Future Scopes:
- 1. The ability to dynamically adjust block size (L), expanding L when the text structure is stable to increase context utilization, and shrinking L when the structure is complex and flow direction is inconsistent to ensure coherence within the block.
+ 1. It could be introduced a Attention Mechanism for Textual Influence Flow, by which the ability to dynamically adjust block size (L), expanding L when the text structure is stable to increase context utilization, and shrinking L when the structure is complex and flow direction is inconsistent to ensure coherence within the block.
  2. The possibility of designing mechanisms to detect redundant sequence blocks and skip the scan operation, passing the historical record from the previous block directly to the subsequent block to continue the scan.

 # Smart Direction Mamba (SDM) 架构核心原理